From this article you will learn:

 - Authentication ensures that the client reaches the right online store.
 Allows avoiding attacks of the intermediary, thereby increasing the trust of users.

 - Encryption to prevent interception.
 Thanks to it, an Internet thief will not be able to access personal information or view the actions of users.

 - Data security.
 The protocol always fixes intentional and accidental changes, as well as distortions.

-There is no unambiguous answer to the question whether you have to move to HTTPS because relocation is not an obligatory procedure.
+There is no unambiguous answer to the question of whether you have to migrate your website from HTTP to HTTPS because relocation is not an obligatory procedure.
 However, given its capabilities and advantages, many webmasters decide on this step and transfer their sites to a connection with encryption.
-Find out further why it is so important to upgrade the project, and how to do it correctly and quickly.
+Find out further why it is so important to upgrade the project to HTTPS, and how to do it correctly and quickly.

 Important!
 In the first place, the website should be transferred if it has visitors leaving super-important data (for example, payment) that fraudsters can intercept.
 A secure protocol is a must-have for self-respecting online services, banks, online stores.

 The encrypted protocol ensures the integrity and reliable preservation of data, it is responsible for the information security of users of the site.
 This is a good solution for experts in Internet advertising – potential customers trust the secure connection by default (while the mark in the browser “unsafe” has a negative effect on traffic).